Embattled St. Louis prosecutor sends letter to staff amid resignations, more murder trials delayed

 The judge said he would take those motions under advisement “due to the serious nature of the charges,” and said he would be filing an order giving Gardner one week to explain to him why she shouldn’t be held in jail, pay a fine or both for being in contempt of court.

-“This conduct thwarts and defeats the authority of the Circuit Court of the City of St. Louis,” Milliken wrote.
+“This conduct thwarts and defeats the authority of the Circuit Court of the City of St. Louis,” Millikan wrote.

 Man barricades himself following fatal shooting